Birtukan Mideksa: Political career

 Birtukan decided to join a political party to help bring about change, including recognition of the rule of law, and full respect for the implementation of the constitution.
 She joined the Rainbow Ethiopia: Movement for Democracy and Social Justice Party, and later Coalition for Unity and Democracy (CUD).
 In the election of 2005, her party won over a third of the seats.
 Party members believed they would have won even more seats if not for voting and counting irregularities.
-After the election, the governing party started to round up opposition party leaders, Birtukan, who was convicted of attempting to overthrow the constitutional order and was sentenced to life in prison.
+After the election, the governing party started to round up opposition party leaders including Birtukan, who was convicted of attempting to overthrow the constitutional order and was sentenced to life in prison.
 She was pardoned in 2007 after lengthy negotiations and after she, along with other leaders of the opposition, spent 18 months in prison.

 Birtukan later founded the Unity for Democracy and Justice (UDJ) with the same principles that guided CUD.
 The need for having the new party name came from the fact that the ruling party's election commission was awarded to a splinter group from CUD (aka Kinijit).
 Birtukan was elected to be a chairwoman of the UDJ, which has the goal of bringing about change in Ethiopia by peaceful means.

 On 28 December 2008, Birtukan was re-arrested.
 Her 2007 pardon was revoked and she was sentenced to life in prison.
 Human Rights Watch called the arrest politically motivated.
 The Ethiopian government claimed that her pardon had been conditional on "an apology for her crimes," and that it had ordered her re-arrest after hearing reports that she had publicly denied having apologized for her actions or asking for a pardon.
 Elizabeth Blunt of the BBC said that since her arrest, Birtukan, whom she described as "one of the younger and more charismatic leaders of the coalition which did so astonishingly well against the ruling party in the 2005 elections," had become "even more of a heroine, attracting widespread sympathy as a single mother separated from her baby daughter."

 In December 2009, Amnesty International categorized Birtukan's imprisonment as "unjust and politically motivated" The organization also launched an international campaign demanding her release, challenging the Ethiopian government's claim that her incarceration was a legal matter.